Print bookPrint book

 • Information and data literacy: Users are tested on the types of skills that are in demand, and how to access and navigate between different types of digital content (files, websites, etc.).
 This also includes being able to compare various sources of information, and understand which ones are dependable.
 The ability to store, manage, and organise folders and diverse types of files is part of this competence area as well.

 • Communication and collaboration: Users are tested on the set of skills needed to use digital technologies to interact, communicate and collaborate with other people.
 This also includes being able to participate in society through use of public and private digital services.
-The ability to manage one’s identity and reputation on the web is part of this competence area as well.
+The ability to manage one

 2.2.
 INFORMATION AND TOOLS ABOUT LEARNING AND WORK